Injabie3/lui-cogs-v3/README.md

 The following cogs are currently not supported with discord.py v2.x:
 - `avatar`: Save avatar images of all users when they change, which is useful for making videos for the server.
 Requires backend console access.
-- `catgirl`: A v3 port of my previous catgirl cog on v2.
-Needs refactoring.
-Adding new images requires backend console access.
 - `stats`: WIP.

 ## Important Notes